Warnings of flooding as heavy rain forecast for much of the country

 The Met Office said some areas will see ‘heavy, persistent rain’ during Wednesday.

-Heavy rain could bring flooding and travel disruption across much of the UK on Wednesday and Thursday, according to the Met Office.
+Heavy rain could bring flooding and travel disruption across much of the UK on Wednesday and Thursday with an amber warning issued for part of the country.

+The Met Office has issued the amber warning for parts of north Wales and north west England, including Liverpool and Manchester, for 24 hours from noon on Wednesday.

+The warning for the region says flooding and disruption are likely, with rain becoming heavy and persistent.

 A yellow warning for rain is in place for the north of England, the Midlands and north and mid Wales until 6am on Thursday, with the southern edges of the affected area extended to run roughly from around Norwich to Bath.